 - Industries of cosmetic, beverage or chemical, (part of my sweet-spot)

 The search capabilities will provide you a list of companies and potential individuals to do further research on.
-Once the search is performed, drill in and refine based on other attributes, such as specific company names, size of company, or geographic location.
-Providing you with a personal list of individuals to pursue as you are seeking your dream job.
-(Remember this link, I have barely covered the surface on what you can do with LinkedIn as a network tool.
-Job Seekers: Landing your dream job .)
+Once the search is performed, drill in and refine based on other attributes.
+Such as specific company names, size of company, and/or geographic location.
+This will provide you with a list of contacts to pursue.
+Job Seekers: Help in finding your dream job .

 Over 80% of all jobs are filled via some sort of a referral from an inside source.

-It is this one fact alone which should jog you into action even if networking is a dirty word for you.
-If it was me, I’m not sure I would want to work for the other 20% who “have to advertise” to find employees.
+It is this one fact alone which should jog you into action even if networking is a dirty word.
+If it was me, I would not want to work for the other 20% who “have to advertise” to find employees.